rubymonsters/testing-for-beginners/source/05-rspec/02-matchers.md

 ## Simple expectations

-If all this matcher business seems too complicated to you for now, you can also always fall back to simply comparing actual and expected values like so:
+If all this matcher business seems too complicated to you don't worry.
+You're not the first programmer feeling that way.

+For now you can always fall back to simply comparing actual and expected values like so:

 ```ruby
 user = User.new("Francisca", "2000-01-01")